|05/07/2022||Ironman 70.3 Gulf Coast|

 |Post-Race Drink||Sprite and orange juice mixed.|

 I do it ONE stroke, ONE revolution, ONE step at a time.
-That’s the way I am going to live the rest of my days, that’s the way I am going to handle anything and everything that is thrown my way.
+That’s the way I live.
+That’s the way I handle anything and everything that is thrown my way.
 Follow my lead.